georgedashen/StructAlign/README.md

 Our pipeline extracts the TM-score and RSMD from the TM-align result file, and calculate the Lalign using the provided `*ali` file by counting the uppercase letters instead.

 ![tmscore_result](tmscore_database.png)

+## 3. Classification
+We adopt the classification pipeline used in DaliLite to classify 140 proteins from SCOP against 15211 pdbs from SCOPe 2.07.

+![]

 ## Results